fish4terrisa-MSDSM/tiny-ghasts/README.md

  - If you are too far away from it or in another dimension, it'll teleport to you, so no need to worry about it getting lost!
  - All tiny ghasts uses the same renderer as vanillia ghasts, so feel free to apply any resource packs and the effect will apply to tiny ghasts too!(Personally I would recommand [Cute Mob Models RP](https://www.curseforge.com/minecraft/texture-packs/cute-mob-models-resource-pack) and the hit box is adjusted to fit it's model as well!)

+## Supported Version
+Currently only 1.21.5 is officially supported!
+May add support for later version!

 ## Todos
  - Code cleaning!
  - Naturally Spawning: Currently tiny ghasts can only be summoned using commands, will add a way for them to be naturally spawned in near future!(or even multiple ways!)